 Welcome to exciting Las Vegas, also known as "Sin City!"
 Your Tour Director is on hand late this afternoon to answer any questions.

-Cross the desert and the old Mojave gold-strike country, passing through Williams on historic Route 66, and Kaibab National Forest, to arrive in the Grand Canyon by mid-afternoon.
-Marvel at one of the Natural Wonders of the World as you experience breathtaking views of Grand Canyon National Park.
-Accommodations this evening are inside the park.
+Depart the glittering lights of Las Vegas for one of the Seven Natural Wonders of the World, Grand Canyon National Park.
+Journey across the old Mojave gold-strike country, passing through Williams on historic Route 66, and Kaibab National Forest.
+Arrive at the Grand Canyon by mid-afternoon and marvel at the breathtaking views.
+Accommodations this evening are inside the National Park.